Avinash Arun

-Avinash Arun is an Indian cinematographer and film director.

-As a cinematographer he has shot Hindi films such as Drishyam, Madaari, and Hichki.
+Avinash Arun (born 20 November 1985) is an Indian cinematographer and film director, most known for his films Killa (2014) and Three of Us (2023).
+As a cinematographer he has shot Hindi films such as Masaan, Drishyam, Madaari, and Hichki.

 His first directorial Marathi film Killa was awarded a Crystal Bear by the children's jury at 64th Berlin International Film Festival.
-The film was also awarded best feature film in Marathi at 62nd National Film Awards.
+The film was also awarded Best Feature Film in Marathi at 62nd National Film Awards.

-Early life
+Early life and education

-Avinash Arun is a cinematography graduate from FTII Pune.
+Born in Solapur, Maharashtra, Arun grew up in Talegaon, a small town near Pune, where his father was a cotton mill worker.
+He did a part-time photography course, at a small government institute, which would help local uneducated youth to set up photo studios.
+Once he completed the course, he started shooting marriage videos and birthday parties.
+At age 16, he worked as a setting boy (production assistant) in a Marathi film, Devrai (2004).
+His next assignment was as a production assistant for the diploma film of film director, Umesh Kulkarni, then a student at FTII, Pune.
+This led to assisting several institute students with their diploma film over the next 5-6 years.

+Finally, he joined FTII, Pune in 2006, from where he graduated in cinematography.

 Career

-In 2013 Avinash worked as a cinematographer in short film That Day After Every Day.
+In 2013 Avinash worked as a cinematographer in the short film That Day After Every Day.
 He has also worked as a director of cinematography in 2015 film Masaan.
 He is working as a cinematographer in Manish Mundra's untitled film.
-Avinash directed Paatal Lok, a web series produced by Anushka Sharma in year 2020.
+Avinash directed Paatal Lok, a web series produced by Anushka Sharma in the year 2020.